bowlarbear/yeti-2.0/README.md

 ## Step B6: [\*offline computer\*] Backup Keys
 Now back up each of the 7 keys and the wallet descriptor.

-Use Brasero to create 7 M-Disc backups.
+Use Brasero to create 7 DVD backups.
 These files can be found in the `~/.bitcoin/wallets` folder.
-Take an M-Disc and write the number 1 on it with a permanent marker, insert disc 1 into the USB connected disc drive.
+Take an DVD and write the number 1 on it with a permanent marker, insert disc 1 into the USB connected disc drive.
 Then use Brasero to create an ISO of key_1 & the multisig_watch_wallet from `~/.bitcoin/wallets` along with README.md which is a copy of this guide.
 Burn this ISO to disc 1.
 Repeat for all 7 keys.

 1 = key_1 & multisig_watch_wallet